egovernment/egovernment.github.io/_how-to/part-b/221-change-a-field-in-a-processing-role.markdown

 introduction-img: '221.png'
 prevUrl: 206
 nextUrl: 222
-done: ''
+done: 'yes'
 lang: en
 ref: 221
 ---

 A processing step can be associated with many services.
 It may be that you want to change something about a field in context of one service but not the other.
 It can also be that you want to change the field in context of more than one service.

 In any case you need to adjust model files associated with a service(s) in context of which you want the change to be applied.
-In processing steps we either edit fields used in `dataForm` section of the given step

-or we edit `dataForm` section of a certificate which is associated with the processing step.
+In processing steps we either edit fields used in `dataForm` section of the given step or we edit `dataForm` section of a certificate which is associated with the processing step.
 Below we cover both scenarios:

 When we edit fields belonging to the step (exposed by `dataForm` of the step):